richiegreene/phonorealizer/README.md

 ## Performer

-These contain in progress tools to allow a performer feedback and video scrolling notation.
-Designed for phone interfaces on a given browser, UX differs _Performers_ and _Conductor_, where the conductor is responsible for starting the playback or all players parts simultaenously.
+This area of the toolbox is an in progress process to allow performer's with realtime feedback and video scrolling notation.
+Designed for phone interfaces on a given browser, the readout differs _Performers_ and _Conductor_, where a "conductor" is responsible for starting the playback for all players parts simultaenously.
 <table>
   <tr>
     <td width="100%">